bvandenbos/resque/README.markdown

     $ rake resque:scheduler

-You will need to take the same step for the scheduler as you do for the workers:
+You will need to take the same setup step for the scheduler as you do for the
+workers:

     task "resque:setup" => :environment